GiovaneIwamoto/event-manager/README.md

 ### **JWT AUTHENTICATION**

-> [!IMPORTANT]
+> [!NOTE]
-> All authenticated routes require a valid JSON Web Token to be included in the Authorization header of the request.
+> All authenticated routes require a valid JSON Web Token to be included in the auth header of the request.

 ```ruby
 The following routes are protected by JWT authentication and require a bearer token to be included in the request header: